Woodmen of the World Building (Omaha, Nebraska): History

 The Woodmen of the World Building was announced in June 1909, following twelve years of planning.
 It would be built for Woodmen of the World for use as its headquarters.
 In January 1911, plans were officially unveiled for the building.
 The building was originally designed to be 18 stories tall, and have an estimated height of 220 ft.
 Construction began later that same year, and the building was officially dedicated in October 1912.

 Woodmen of the World later vacated the building in 1934, moving its headquarters to the Bee Building, then known as the Insurance Building.
 In 1976, the final owner of the building, Peterson Brothers Realty Co., announced that the building would be closed and would be subsequently demolished.
 Several lawsuits were issued to prevent the demolition of both Woodmen of the World Building, and several other properties razed in 1977.
 However, it was ruled that federal courts had no authority to prevent their demolition.
 The building was imploded on December 18, 1977.

 Architecture

 The Woodmen of the World Building was designed by Holabird & Roche and Fisher and Lawrie architects.
 The building was built using the Italian Renaissance style of architecture and featured exterior decorations of pink granite and terracotta.
 The building was 242 ft tall and had 19 stories.
-It included a motor operated revolving door opening into a lobby with a 30-foot high ceiling.
+It included a motor operated revolving door opening into a lobby with a 30 ft ceiling.
 Six elevators carried tenants to the upper floors.